Leo3418/RealMute/README.md

 * Time-limited mute
 * Block and mute(optional) players who send spam messages
 * Block and mute(optional) players if they send any prohibited contents set by administrator
+* An optional function to disallow muted players to use signs
 * An optional function to block players' private messages alongside chat messages
 * An optional function to keep allowing OPs sending messages while all players are muted
 * An optional function to notify muted players when they are sending messages